Battle of Pavón: The battle

-The armies clashed by the Pavón creek, (40 km south of the city of Rosario, Santa Fé Province, about 260 km northwest of Buenos Aires.
+The armies clashed by the Pavón creek, (40 km south of the city of Rosario, Santa Fe Province, about 260 km northwest of Buenos Aires.
 Urquiza formed his troops in a defensive position, forming an extended line due east of the Domingo Palacios ranch.
 On the wings he formed his cavalry.

 Arriving at 800 m from the ranch, Mitre deployed his infantry, preparing for an assault on the enemy's center.
 But Urquiza's artillery started combat, opening great gaps in the porteño infantry, easy targets due to their colorful uniforms.

 Combat lasted only two hours, during which the federalist left wing under colonel major Juan Saá, with the Santa Fé and renegade porteño troops of Ricardo López Jordán, completely vanquished the porteño First Cavalry, under general and former Uruguayan president Venancio Flores, chasing them past Arroyo del Medio (a creek forming the border between Buenos Aires and Santa Fe provinces).
 The porteño Second Cavalry, under the command of veteran general Manuel Hornos, offered more resistance; but it had to retreat, leaving behind most of their heavier weapons and supplies plus many prisoners.
 The right wing, under General Miguel Galarza, steamrolled the small left-wing cavalry of Buenos Aires.

 The federalist center, instead, composed by untrained militia from the central regions of the country, was forced to retreat by the better trained and equipped porteño infantry battalions.

 Seeing the center's collapse, Urquiza abandoned the field of battle without adding the 4,000 men from Entre Ríos that he had maintained in reserve, and marched to Rosario, then followed to San Lorenzo and Las Barrancas.
 At that point he received information of his cavalry's victory but he did not return to the battlefield.
 Urquiza's unexpected decision left the field open to the porteño army, which had retreated to San Nicolás de los Arroyos.
 Mitre decided then to consolidate his position before marching later on Santa Fe.